pieaerts/pieaerts/_masterclasses/ladakh-expedition-1.md

 subtitle: September 25 - October 6, 2023
 image: "/uploads/losse-flodders-12345.jpg"
 starting_date: 2022-12-31T23:20:00.000+00:00
-introduction_html: "</p><p>SEPTEMBER 25 - OCTOBER 6, 2023</p><p>In the far and remote
+introduction_html: "</p><p>SEPTEMBER 25 - OCTOBER 6, 2023</p><p>2 MORE SEATS LEFT!</p><p>In
-  northwest corner of India, perched in between Pakistan and Tibet, lies a mythical and desolate high desert landscape dotted with Buddhist monasteries, tranquil lakes, nomadic herders, silk route heritage and friendly locals.
+  the far and remote northwest corner of India, perched in between Pakistan and Tibet, lies a mythical and desolate high desert landscape dotted with Buddhist monasteries, tranquil lakes, nomadic herders, silk route heritage and friendly locals.
 Welcome to Ladakh, which derives its name from La-dvags, meaning ‘land of mountain passes’ in Tibetan, and for a good reason, since most of this trans Himalayan plateau lies at an altitude above 10.000 ft.
 This is where the local Ladakhi people live according to ancient traditions and customs, but for how much longer?&nbsp;</p><p>For the first time ever, I am launching a ‘Because People Matter’ expedition.
 On this intimate photographic journey, we will travel back in time, deep into the heart of the Ladakh region to meet Buddhist monks, nomadic communities, villagers, but also a new generation of Ladakhi on their path to a more modern world.&nbsp;</p>\n"
 gallery_url: "/none/"
 subscribe_url: https://forms.gle/2J7op62RxVULd69H8
 subscribe_text: CLICK HERE TO SIGN UP FOR THE EXPEDITION